 Chapter 8.
 Evaluating Ectogenesis via the Metaphysics of Pregnancy

 9. Elective Cesarean Births in the US and the Global Cesarean Epidemic: Causes, Solutions, and Futuristic Implications

-10. Cancerous Contraceptives and the Incubation of Futuristic Monsters: A Quechua Etiology of Hormones and the Reproductive Body
+10. Cancerous Contraceptives and the Incubation of Monsters: A Quechua Reproductive Etiology and Producing Necro-Techno-Sapiens